 It means that there are prospective fans out there searching on terms like “new independent musician” every day, and you could put your name and album in front of them.
 For example on Google, “music” gets 21,000 clicks/day, “new music” gets 240 clicks/day, “buy CDs” gets 86 clicks/day, “buy music online” gets 80 clicks/day, “folk music” gets 67 clicks/day, and “independent music” gets 14 clicks/day.
 Now that doesn’t mean you should necessarily go buy those terms, but it does give you an idea of how many people are searching on music-related terms.

 It also means that you have an additional way to measure your market reach – so you can not only tell those Record Label A&R folks how many units you sold last year, but you can also tell him the % increase of searches online on your Brand Name.
 You can also learn a lot more about your fans by the terms they search to find you.
+Hire a professional like Andrew Defrancesco for extra information.

 Okay, now that this all appears to be a little more relevant, I’m gonna get a little more technical…